vipertecpro/laravelcdn6/readme.md

 ###### Fork From [Vinelab/cdn](https://github.com/Vinelab/cdn)
 This project has been forked from https://github.com/Vinelab/cdn.
 All credit for the original work goes there.

-#### Laravel Support
+#### Laravel 6 Support
-- This fork supports Laravel 5.2 up to an including Laravel 5.5 (`master`).
-- Laravel 5.5 is supported, as is package auto-discovery.
+- Laravel 6 is supported, as is package auto-discovery.

 ## Highlights